SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 ## Using Sumo Logic Mock

-Sumo Logic Mock is debugging tool, which helps to see what exactly is being send from the Sumo Logic Collection to Sumo Logic.
-It may help with finding if there are any missing metrics, logs, traces or parts of them like labels or metadata.
+Sumo Logic Mock is debugging tool, which helps to see what exactly is being sent from the Sumo Logic Collection to Sumo Logic.
+It may help with finding if there are any missing metrics, logs, traces, or parts of them like labels or metadata.

 :::note
-Sumo Logic Mock is treated as experimental tool and it may significally change between every release
+Sumo Logic Mock is treated as an experimental tool and it may significantly change between every release.
 :::

 ### Estimate ingestion using Sumo Logic Mock in local mode

-Sumo Logic mock can be used to estimate how many logs and metrics is going to be send to the Sumo Logic without even having any Sumo Logic account.
+Sumo Logic Mock can be used to estimate how many logs and metrics are going to be sent to Sumo Logic without even having any Sumo Logic account.

 Please add the following configuration to your `user-values.yaml`: